-Sunbury College is committed to the provision of a positive, safe and caring learning environment by upholding the college Network Code of Conduct in order to maintain cyber safety within the school community.
+At Sunbury College we are committed to child safety, through the provision of a positive, safe and caring learning environment.
+As such we are committed to upholding the College Network Code of Conduct in order to maintain cyber safety within the school community.